exadel-inc/esl/README.md

 ## Browser support & Polyfills

-Exadel Smart Library does not have dependencies but use the following list of native browser features:
+Exadel Smart Library does not have dependencies but uses the following list of native browser features:

 - Ecma Script 6 features
   - [Array.from](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/Array/from) (no Iterable Objects support required)